 Manchester, Marilyn Comrie joined with Bruntwood SciTech to create MIAH – a new workshop space and vocational training centre dedicated to the rapid upskilling, reskilling and retraining of more

 than 5,000 local residents over the next 5 years, which will be located at Base at Manchester Science Park.

 Marilyn said: "MIAH will make it easier for SMEs to collaborate and innovate new products and services to speed up the green industrial revolution.
 Since we've been part of Bruntwood SciTech's

 network we’ve been able to find the right funding and support to turn MIAH into a reality, including part of the £4m government support secured for Base in the ‘Build Back Better’ Fund.

-This is what I did for my client as a non-intermediating financial planner NIFP, and this is what I can show you how to do for your clients.
+This is what I did for my client as an advice-only financial planner, and this is what I can show you how to do for your clients.

-If you want to learn the power of NIFP, join us today!
+If you want to learn the power of AoFP, join us today!

-The GAME Plan Generator is the NIFP system of the Academy of Life Planning:
+The GAME Plan Generator is the AoFP system of the Academy of Life Planning: